tosho910104/SW-NET-Forensic/README.md

 - The application does not contain malware.
 - External threat-intelligence lookups are used only for security analysis features.
-- Any antivirus detection should be reviewed together with file hashes, behavior and source of download.
+- Any antivirus detection should be reviewed together with file hashes, behavior, and source of download.

 ## ⚖️ License & EULA